barnard supplemental essays

 Does Barnard have supplemental essays?

 Yes, Barnard College has supplemental essays, which are incredibly important.
 They contribute greatly to the overall impact of your application and are vital to crafting your personal narrative.
-Your Barnard College essays, in combination with the rest of your application, should paint a picture for Barnard Admissions.
+Your Barnard College essays, in combination with the rest of your application, should paint a picture for Barnard admissions.
 Who are you, and how will you contribute to the Barnard community?

 The Barnard supplemental essays give you the perfect opportunity to stand out among other competitive applicants.
 Some of the Barnard supplemental essays, like the Why Barnard essay, are required, while others are optional.
 Whichever prompts you choose to answer, be sure to address the questions with thoughtful and unique responses.